-- 2007 Established an off-site RN-BS program at South Shore Hospital for nurses with an associate degree. - 2008 Established an off-site RN-BS program at Faulkner Hospital for nurses with an associate degree.
+2007 Established an off-site RN-BS program at South Shore Hospital for nurses with an Associate's degree.

+2008 Established an off-site RN-BS program at Faulkner Hospital for nurses with an Associate's degree.

 2008 Admitted first cohort of Post-Master's Doctorate of Nursing Practice students on the Boston Campus.